 DUI Probation Under Georgia DUI Laws

 In other situations, you are arrested, and remain in jail until your hearing takes place.
-If you lose this hearing, you may spend the remaining time of your probated sentence in jail or in some other form of detention, like home detention, or wearing an ankle monitor for alcohol or a GPS monitor, or immediately installing an paying for an ignition interlock device.
+If you lose this hearing, you may spend the remaining time of your probated sentence in jail or in some other form of detention, like home detention, or wearing an ankle monitor for alcohol or a GPS monitor, or immediately installing and paying for an ignition interlock device.

+How much jail time for DUI probation violation?
 If the Judge finds a violation of probation has taken place, this means you will be sent to jail for all or part of your remaining probation term.
 In defending such cases, it is extremely important to hired experienced criminal attorneys near me for fighting being sent off to jail.
 Your best bet to remain out of jail is the best DUI lawyer in your local court area.

 “Intensive probation” is a term used to describe very strict and harsh reporting and compliance for multiple DUI offenders.
 Georgia’s DUI Court program is a statutorily approved example of “intensive probation.’